Emurgo/yoroi/src/crypto/sync_design.md

 In particular, what could happen is that a transaction gets rolled back and thus it turns an used address into an unused.
 (Unfortunately, other instances of the wallet (in particular ones not backed up by Yoroi backend)  might miss the transaction being rolled back as failed transactions do not make it into the ledger.

-What happens in this case is that **a followup transaction** might be sucesful but use addresses which are out of the gap limit once the original transaction fails.
-Unfortunately, there isn't much we can do in this situation.
-There are two basic remedies
+What happens in this case is that **a followup transaction** might be sucesful but use addresses which are out of the gap limit once the original transaction rolls back.
+While there isn't much we can do if this happens, we can try to avoid the scenario in two ways:
-1) do not mark addresses as used until it can be reasonably assume they won't be rolled back (i.e. high assurance level).
+1) do *not* mark addresses as used until it can be reasonably assumed they won't be rolled back (i.e. high assurance level).
 This strategy might be best for external addresses
 2) be lenient when discovering used addresses.
 In particular, we can (and probably should) use higher gap limit for discovery than we try to keep.
-We also should not allow use to quickly jump the address space (i.e., allow using only the first **unused** *gapLimit* addresses instead of *lastUsed + gapLimit*.).
-This strategy is particularly good for internal addresses as we just use them sequentially and thus their "intended" gap limit is 1 *TODO(ppershing): 0 or 1?*.
+This strategy is particularly good for internal addresses as we just use them sequentially and thus their "intended" gap limit is 0.
+3) We should not allow quick jumps through address space.
+In theory, a wallet can generate and show to the user (or use internalliy for change) **all** *lastUsed + gapLimit* addresses of the chain.
+A conservative solution would however always show **only first gapLimit unused addresses**